Why Human Guidance Matters in Collaborative Vibe Coding: Discussion

-More broadly, our findings contribute to a cognitive science of hybrid societies by showing that collective performance depends not only on agent competence, but on how roles, feedback, and control are assigned and structured over time~\citep{bhatt2025should}.
+More broadly, our findings contribute to a cognitive science of hybrid societies by showing that collective performance depends not only on agent competence, but on how roles, feedback, and control are assigned and structured over time between humans and machines~\citep{bhatt2025should}.
 Vibe coding offers a tractable model system for studying these dynamics, with implications beyond programming, toward other creative design work and decision-making in human–AI teams \citep{amershi2019guidelines,bansal2021does,rezwana2023designing,davis2025co, collins2024building}.

-\section{Limitations}
+\subsection{Limitations}

 Several limitations of our study should be noted.
-First, in our task, participants provided improvement instructions only after selecting the better SVG, whereas in real-world coding, people often also comment on the weaknesses of the rejected option; future work should incorporate comparative feedback on unselected outputs.
+First, in our task, participants provided improvement instructions only after selecting the preferred SVG, whereas in real-world coding contexts, developers typically also articulate the shortcomings of the rejected alternative.
+Initial tests implementing a recent feedback-based method from the literature \citep{lee2025feedback} did not yield substantial performance gains (Figure~\ref{fig:controlsAI}).
+Nevertheless, future work should more systematically explore alternative feedback paradigms; for example, structured code-review procedures modeled on open-source development practices may provide richer supervisory signals.
 Second, although SVG coding is intuitive and accessible, it remains a simplified task, and future studies should test more realistic coding settings, such as website or game development.
-Third, we used a single AI model as either a coding assistant, instructor, or selector, while prior work has explored mixtures of different AI systems; whether combining multiple AI agents improves vibe coding remains an open question.
-Finally, our experiments model collaboration as a linear iterative chain, whereas real-world coding often involves team-based, parallel collaboration, which should be explored in future work.
+Third, we used a single AI model as either a coding assistant, instructor, or selector, while our prior work has explored mixtures of different AI systems~\citep{shiiku2025dynamics}; whether combining multiple AI agents improves vibe coding remains an open question.
+Finally, our experiments model collaboration as a linear iterative chain, whereas real-world coding often involves team-based, parallel collaboration, which should be explored in future work \citep{shiiku2025dynamics, marjieh2025characterizing}.
 We also note that we only study short-term human-AI interaction effects, but future work should also consider long-term feedback loops and risks like cognitive decline and overreliance~\citep{oktar2025identifying,ibrahim2025measuring,collins2025revisiting}.

-\section{Conclusion}
+\subsection{Conclusion}